 The death metaphor has already been abandoned for languages with no living speakers, which are no longer called dead languages, but rather dormant or sleeping languages; it’s reasonable and necessary to extend this same approach to languages that are still alive.

 We might instead refer to languages like Iskonawa as “surviving” or “resilient” languages to emphasize that, despite modern obstacles, they are still spoken.
 These languages should be seen and spoken of as miracles rather than tragedies.

-Harvard Radcliffe Institute: You’ve said that one of the places where you feel most happy is in the Amazon.
+Radcliffe Magazine: You’ve said that one of the places where you feel most happy is in the Amazon.
 Would you describe what makes the Amazon so special to you, and what sparked your interest in linguistics?

 Roberto Zariquiey: The first time I went to the Amazon, I was 17 years old, and I went to volunteer in a Shipibo-Konibo community.
 It was the first time I heard an Indigenous language directly.
 I played with the kids, swam in the river, went fishing, and played soccer.
 I shared all these experiences with the Shipibo-Konibo people and learned a little bit of their language, even though I was not thinking about becoming a linguist at that time.